Can Large Language Models Transform Computational Social Science?: Classification Results

 \subsection{Model-Selection (RQ2)}

-CSS researchers should understand how their choice of model can decide the reliability of their method.
-Our results show that, for structured parsing tasks like event extraction, OpenAI's \texttt{text-davinci-003} code-instructed model is ideal, while for most classification tasks, {open-source \llm{s} like FLAN-UL2 are best}.
+CSS researchers should understand how their choice of model can decide the reliability of zero-shot methods.
+Our results show that, for structured parsing tasks like event extraction, it is best to use a code-instructed model like OpenAI's \texttt{gpt-3.5-turbo}, while for most classification tasks, {open-source \llm{s} like FLAN-UL2 are best}.

-\paragraph{Model Size.} \llm{s} generally follow scaling laws~\citep{kaplan2020scaling, hoffmann2022training} where performance increases with the size of the model and training data.
+\paragraph{Model Size} \llm{s} generally follow scaling laws~\citep{kaplan2020scaling, hoffmann2022training} where performance increases with the size of the model and training data.
 We investigate scaling laws in the two families of instruction-tuned \llm{s}: FLAN and OpenAI.
-Results show larger FLAN models are preferable.
+Results show larger open-sourced models are preferable.